 Green engine run cones indicate when an engine ground run is underway.
+This includes dry motoring.
 The cones are green with a reflective stripe.

 Cones will be placed in line with the tailplane and wing tips of the aircraft, OR, where ground runs are being conducted on restricted bays, the cones will be placed along the taxiway/taxilane crossing to prevent vehicles passing behind aircraft conducting engine runs.
 Ensure you remain clear of these marked areas.